multiversx/mx-exchange-docs/docs/maiar-exchange-features/locked-mex-insights/LKMEX-lock-mechanism-unlock-schedule.md

 For LKMEX earned as “locked rewards”:

-- The first 16.66% are unlocked after 390 epochs, 16.66% unlocked every 30 epochs after that
+- The first 17% are unlocked after 365 epochs, 17% unlocked every 30 epochs after that except for the last two of the 30 epochs when 16% will be unlocked.

 To reduce complexity, LKMEX tokens issued over the course of one month will have the same unlock schedule.

-- For example, assuming the Exchange is deployed on the 01 of the month:
+For example, assuming the Exchange is deployed on the 01 of the month:

-LKMEX tokens issued on 01 March, 13 March and 27 March, will all be locked with 01 March as the starting schedule.
+- LKMEX tokens issued on 01 March, 13 March and 27 March, will all be locked with 01 March as the starting schedule.